OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

     ## [1] "Argentina"     "Brazil"        "Paraguay"      "Uruguay"
     ## [5] "Canada"        "Mexico"        "United States"

+Finally, the dataset `trade.agreements` can be used for plotting the corresponding time series.
 The plot can't be a boxplot since we only have a single observation per `year` and `country`.
 Thus, we're plotting lines with points.
+Note we're facetting by `Agreement`.

 ``` r
 line_colors.2 <- c("mediumorchid4", "coral4",